sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/README.md

 🔹 This process involves opening each invoice, searching for the corresponding purchase order, and validating the details.

 🔹 It's time-consuming, repetitive, and prone to human errors, leading to inefficiencies and potential mismatches.

+## To solve this, I designed an automated invoice processing system.
+This system:

+✅ Extracts invoice details from PDFs using OCR

+✅ Matches invoices with purchase orders from inventory

+✅ Formats the data for accounting systems like Xero

+✅ Renames invoices using actual invoice numbers

+## The Solution

+Leveraging my programming, and accounting skills, I analyzed the entire process and developed an automation system that significantly reduces manual effort.